A dark, dated, early 80s home is transformed into a sparkling contemporary jewel

 This is a familiar story to our design team.
-A homeowner loves the location of their home and established neighbourhood with its mature trees.
+A homeowner loves the location of their home and established neighborhood with its mature trees.
 But their home feels dark, dated, and tired.

 They hum and haw about moving.
 “Do we sell and move to get the features we’re looking for?”
-And lose those lovely mature trees and our neighbourhood!
+And lose those lovely mature trees and our neighborhood!

 In the end they decide to stay and completely renovate.

 This is the story of one family that made this decision.
 They wanted something modern and contemporary, with a better space plan to fit their family.
 They turned to Oakwood for inspiration and design ideas.
 Here’s their story.

 As with many homes built in the eighties, separate rooms were planned for a kitchen, living room, dining room, office, etc.

 That’s very functional.
 But it also results in a lot of walls.
 Even large homes can feel smaller, if not cramped.
 Real estate ads call them “cozy.”
 While that’s’ not always a bad thing, our client wanted something completely different.

 Back to the studs